Institutional investor: China

 China's program to allow institutional investors to invest in its capital market is called Qualified Foreign Institutional Investor (QWFII).

 India

 In India, the term Foreign Institutional Investor (FII) is used to refer to foreign companies investing in India's capital markets.

 Recently FIIs have invested a total of $23 billion in the Indian market under this.
 With this, Foreign-exchange reserves of India have reached a total of $584 billion and it has become a new record in the Indian market.

 Also called Foreign direct investment or FDI, statutory agencies in India like SEBI have prescribed norms to register FIIs and also to regulate such investments flowing in through FIIs.
-In 2008, FIIs represented the largest institution investment category, with an estimated US$ 751.14 billion.
+In 2008, FIIs represented the largest institution investment category, with an estimated US$751.14 billion.

+Recently, FIIs recorded a net withdrawal of USD 770.67 million in a single trading day, including USD 440.86 million from equities, USD 327.44 million from debt, and USD 2.31 million from hybrid investments.
+Despite such withdrawals, total FII inflows for 2024 have remained positive at USD 18.241 billion, with fiscal year 2025 inflows at USD 8.924 billion, according to an SBI research report.

 Japan

 Japan is home to the world's largest pension fund (GPI) and is home to 63 of the top 300 pension funds worldwide (by Assets Under Management).
 These include: